MistaChurchill/doc-to-slides/ReadMe.md

 1.  **Start the Server:**
     ```bash
-    npm start # or nodemon server.js
+    nodemon server.js
     ```
 2.  **Start the Frontend (Client):**
-    If your frontend is a separate React app, run it from its directory (e.g., `cd client`):
+    Run frontend it from its directory:
     ```bash
+    cd frontend
     npm start
     ```

-The application should now be accessible, typically at `http://localhost:3000`.
+The application should now be accessible, typically at `http://localhost:3030`.